Enrichment of the nonconforming virtual element method with singular functions: Error analysis

 \subsection{Best interpolation estimates}

 Here, we show how to estimate from above the term~$\vert u -\uI \vert_{1,\taun}$ on the right-hand side of~\eqref{abstract:estimate} for a specific choice of~$\uI$ in~$\Vn$.
 In particular, we prove an upper bound on the best interpolation error in nonconforming enriched virtual element spaces in terms of a constant times an enriched polynomial best approximation term. \begin{lem} Let~$u$ be any function in~$H^1(\Omega)$.
-Then, for all~$\upi$ piecewise in~$\Pbbtilde_\p(\E)$, there exists~$\uI \in \Vn$ such that
+Then, there exists~$\uI \in \Vn$ such that

-\end{lem} \begin{proof} The proof follows along the same lines as that of~\cite[Proposition 3.8]{ncHVEM}.
+for all~$\upi$ piecewise in~$\Pbbtilde_\p(\E)$. \end{lem} \begin{proof} The proof follows along the same lines as that of~\cite[Proposition 3.8]{ncHVEM}.
 For the sake of completeness, we provide some details.

 We define~$\uI \in \Vn$ by imposing the same degrees of freedom as~$u$.
 More precisely, set

 Recall from the definition of the local virtual element spaces in~\eqref{local:new} that, for all~$\e \in \En$ and~$\E \in \taun$,